Bob Cranky's Adieu: Lyrics

-The Blue Stone o’ the Brig (a dialect word for Bridge) is now only a nominal boundary.
+The Blue Stone o' the Brig (a dialect word for Bridge) is now only a nominal boundary.
 It was originally a stone to mark the southern boundary of the town and county of Newcastle.
 Beyond it was Gateshead, which was include in the ”county and liberty of Durham".
 It was at this point where the "marching guinea" was paid.

-The birthday of King George III fell on Saturday, the 4 June, and on the 6 and 7 June 1808 it was celebrated in grand style on Tyneside.
+The birthday of King George III fell on Saturday, 4 June, and on 6 and 7 June 1808 it was celebrated in grand style on Tyneside.
 It was estimated that more than 5,000 men took part, some from regular regiments and many more came from the local militia, some from villages many miles away.

 The troops marched through the streets, paraded on The Town Moor, and the following day marched to Throckley Fell.

 The Gateshead Volunteers were one of the groups of local militia.
-They were being placed on three weeks “permanent duty” to guard the town “against an attack from Napoleon and the French“ and had marched into Newcastle on Sunday 5 June.
+They were being placed on three weeks "permanent duty" to guard the town "against an attack from Napoleon and the French“ and had marched into Newcastle on Sunday 5 June.

 The song, based on a single incident was very popular at the time.
 But as history moves on, the incident becomes trivial, and the song becomes one of the many forgotten ones.